stephen-rowan/Quality-Assurance-DAO.github.io/content/en/docs/Quality Assurance DAO/_index.md

 ---
-title: "Documentation & Tracking"
+title: "Quality Assurance DAO"
-linkTitle: "Documentation & Tracking"
+linkTitle: "Quality Assurance DAO"
 weight: 2
 description: >
   What does your user need to know to try your project?